Showa Dreamscape: Nostalgic Tourism in Retro Tokyo

 Hanbey

 Hanbey is a renowned izakaya chain in Japan known for its embrace of retro WWII-era decor, lively atmosphere and affordable yet delicious dining options.
-Within, you’ll find walls adorned with posters and advertisements harking back to the Showa era, alongside vintage Japanese toys, snacks and action figures, all contributing to its nostalgic charm.
+Inside, you’ll find walls adorned with posters and advertisements harking back to the Showa era.
+You’ll also be able to buy vintage Japanese toys, snacks and action figures, all contributing to its nostalgic charm.

 Address: 1−6−8 Kusumoto 2nd Building B1F, Dogenzaka, Shibuya City, Tokyo (multiple other locations)